Style By Dani

 Dani Slaugh

 Image consultant and personal stylist.
-Dani is happily married, the mother of 3 charming children, and an Aussie named Josie Wales.
+Dani is happily married, the mother of 3 charming children, and an Aussie named Josey Wales.

 Archives